weixian-zhang/FoodTruckJunkie/README.md

 ## Project Roadmap - If I Have More Time

-* Software Patterns & Practices
+* <b>Software Patterns & Practices</b>
+  (Some of the points has be explained in detail in the above sections)

   * Backend For Frontend pattern - in future if more client types like Desktop, mobile and Cli are added, we could explore Backend-For-Frontend (BFF) pattern.
     How BFF works is that there will be a API layer where data and business logic are customized for each Frontend type.
     These BFF client-specific APIs are usually coarse-grain APIs that could be calling other microservices to aggregate data before returning to the client.
     For example, Mobile App may not have an admin module while Desktop and Web clients have it.
 Hence Mobile BFF API will not contain admin modules as well.

   * Adopts the Microservices architectural style as system grows.
 This will be a brown-field migration to Microservices architecture.
-    Each Bounded Context of the system domain can be an independent microservice maintained by a separate team with their own programming language and tech-stack of       their choice.
+    Each Bounded Context of the system domain can be an independent microservice maintained by a separate team with their own programming language and tech-stack of       their choice

+  * Setup DevOps Build and Release Pipelines with security Pipeline Tasks
+  * Focus on Testing - Automated Smoke Test, Functional Test, Integration Test, Load Test and Fuzz Test

+* <b>Technology</b>
+  (Some of the points has be explained in detail in the above section)

+  * a New Cli App written using Python. and perform authentication using OAuth Device Code Flow.
+  * Authentication with Azure AD OIDC
+    * Portal with Authorization Code PKCE
+    * ApiServer with Authorization Code

-* Technology
+  * Authorization
+    * with OAuth 2.0 as the "first layer" of authorization
+    * for "second layer", explore to start a policy-based authorization engine as a personal project call CanYou

   * Microservices are deployed on Azure Kubernetes private cluster.
 Service Mesh like Istio can be introduce for API Gateway capability, mutual-TLS authn, and network policy built-in to constraint network reacbility amongst microservices, and more.
   * A data loading daemon app implemented using Azure Function to automatically and timely pull Food Truck permit data file and refresh static data in DB Table